janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 👩‍💻

-Set the project: `gcloud config set project your-project-id`
+Set the project in the gcloud shell: `gcloud config set project your-project-id`

-Install Apache Beam: `pip install apache-beam[gcp]`
+Install Apache Beam in the gcloud shell: `pip install apache-beam[gcp]`

 Give the Beam code a test run in the shell and then check the results in BigQuery:  `python beam.py --input gs://your-bucket/food_daily.csv --temp_location gs://your-bucket`